with Just Cause

 inception: August 2009

-2 editorials in daily papers mentioning my efforts & in support of COP
+2 editorials in daily papers mentioning Howards efforts & in support

 Permanent invitation to Grover Norquists Wednesday brunch attended by